 CPD is a professional obligation for all public health professionals.

-In order to comply with the Faculty of Public Health's (FPH) minimum standards for CPD and to remain in good standing, all FPH members must either submit a satisfactory CPD return for the previous calendar year, or have been formally exempted by FPH from this requirement.
+In order to comply with the Faculty of Public Health's (FPH) minimum standards for CPD and to remain in good standing, all FPH members must either submit a satisfactory CPD return for the previous CPD year or have been formally exempted by FPH from this requirement.

 FPH has adopted common standards for CPD for all its members.